shuent/markdown-generator/README.md

 - 🚀 **Interactive Mode**: No arguments needed - just run `mdg` and follow the prompts
 - 📝 **Multiple Templates**: Define and use different templates for various content types
 - 🔤 **Variable Interpolation**: Use variables like `{{title}}`, `{{author}}`, `{{date}}` in templates
-- 🎯 **Smart Filename Generation**: Auto-generate filenames with date prefixes and slugified titles
+- 🎯 **Smart Filename Generation**: Auto-generate filenames with date prefixes and your chosen slug
 - 💡 **TypeScript**: Fully typed for better development experience
 - ⚡ **Fast**: Built with modern tooling for optimal performance